 Here we have the next slight difference from the template example.
 We create our own

-and manually invoke the AnalyzeSyntaxNode
+custom StatefulNodeAnalyzer and manually invoke the AnalyzeSyntaxNode method

-by also passing the CodeBlock
+by also passing the CodeBlock provided from the RegisterCodeBlockStartAction

 We do this because we want to restrict where we search/analyze multiple method invocations.